Inuit are Indigenous people of the Arctic. The word Inuit means "the people" in the Inuit language of Inuktut. The singular of Inuit is Inuk.

 Learn more about community driven efforts that improve the lives of Inuit individuals, families and communities.

-Indigenous and Northern Affairs Canad (INAC) negotiates and implements Acts, agreements, treaties and land claims on behalf of the Government of Canada.
+CIRNAC negotiates and implements Acts, agreements, treaties and land claims on behalf of the Government of Canada.
 The department is also responsible for fulfilling obligations in historic treaties.
 Strong partnerships among Indigenous peoples, governments and the private sector continue to emerge as we address outstanding land claims and treaty issues and work toward self-government.

-INAC promotes circumpolar cooperation and plays a role in the Arctic Council.
+CIRNAC promotes circumpolar cooperation and plays a role in the Arctic Council.

-INAC partners with many Inuit organizations, including:
+CIRNAC partners with many Inuit organizations, including: